 (4) For the purposes of subsection (3) —

-“camper van” means a vehicle specially fitted for camping or touring purposes and which is equipped with sleeping facilities and cooking facilities;
+camper van means a vehicle specially fitted for camping or touring purposes and which is equipped with sleeping facilities and cooking facilities;

-“motor cycle” means a self-propelled vehicle that has 2 wheels, or, where a side car is attached thereto, has 3 wheels;
+motor cycle means a self-propelled vehicle that has 2 wheels, or, where a side car is attached thereto, has 3 wheels;

-“passenger car” means a vehicle (other than a motor cycle) constructed principally for the conveyance of persons;
+passenger car means a vehicle (other than a motor cycle) constructed principally for the conveyance of persons;

-“passenger car derivative” means a vehicle of the same make as a factory produced passenger car and in which the forward part of the body form and the greater part of the mechanical equipment are the same as those in the passenger car.
+passenger car derivative means a vehicle of the same make as a factory produced passenger car and in which the forward part of the body form and the greater part of the mechanical equipment are the same as those in the passenger car.

 (5) Unless the contrary intention appears, any reference in this Act to the grant or issue of any of the authorisations provided for by this Act or to an application therefor shall be read as including a reference to the grant or issue of the renewal of that authorisation or to an application therefor, as the case requires.